Massipssa/Docs/cloud/aws/Network/elb.md

 - Allow to bind a user's session to a specific EC2 instance

+### X-Forwarded-For

+- Allow to determine users IP

 ### Registration Delay

 - Allows load balancer to keep existing connection open if the EC2 instance are de-registered or become unhealthy

+### Health Checks

+- Communicates with instances to determine their state
+- ELB does not terminate (kill) unhealthy instance.
+It will just redirect traffic to healthy instance